zerovm/zerocloud/doc/Requests.md

 This file is a JSON job description file exactly the same as in a 'POST job description' topic above.
 Image can contain any number of files, all these files will be visible to the running ZeroVM instance as its local `root` filesystem.
 Essentially it's like "mounting" this tar file to `/` This tar file can also contain the executable itself.
-If `boot/system.map` has a realtive path in `exec['path']` variable, the executable will be extracted from the image file and only then ZeroVM session will run.
+If `boot/system.map` has a relative path in `exec['path']` variable, the executable will be extracted from the image file and only then ZeroVM session will run.
-You can always incapsulate all the data your executable needs in this file: config files, executable, data files, libraries, etc.
+You can always encapsulate all the data your executable needs in this file: config files, executable, data files, libraries, etc.
-`boot/system.map` can referense not only files inside the image but also files outside by using absolute paths.
+`boot/system.map` can reference not only files inside the image but also files outside by using absolute paths.
 You can also have `boot/cluster.map` in the image.
 This JSON file will execute clustered jobs.
-The image file will be made available as a local filesystem on all the nodes in the cluseter.
+The image file will be made available as a local filesystem on all the nodes in the cluster.
 You can even reference different executables from the same image file to run on different nodes.

 ### POST any other file